shayanabdulkarimkhan/book-recommendation-system/README.md

 We did “CI” calculations systematically for a large number of books at a fixed level of confidence: 95%.
 What this means is, that we can expect the “true” ratings for the books (after thousands of further ratings) to still lie within those earlier Confidence Intervals in 95% of cases.

 We ran a bootstrap method to see which number of ratings will work.
-We ran the maximum number of ratings to see how they will perform and how wide spread the confidence interval can be.
+We ran the maximum number of ratings to see how they will perform and how widespread the confidence interval can be.

 We found that number of ratings greater than 19 have a tight of ~1.4 or less.

 ### Average Rating
-Average rating of books was between 7-9, mostly 8, as can be seen below.
+The average rating of books was between 7-9, mostly 8, as can be seen below.

 <img src="pics/avg_ratings.png" alt="Average Ratings of Books" title="Average Ratings of Books">